This reference contains common terms and definitions to help you find your way around The Things Stack.

 - (EIRP)

-- The total power radiated from a hypothetical isotropic antenna in a single direction in watts, measured in dBm.
-The maximum allowed EIRP differs between regions.
-Antenna power provides a tradeoff between range and battery life, and is one of the components of the ADR mechanism.
+- The total power radiated by an antenna in a specific direction, relative to the power emitted by an ideal isotropic antenna, measured in dBm.
+The maximum allowed EIRP differs between regions and is imposed by regulatory bodies in order to manage radio spectrum usage.
+Antenna power provides a tradeoff between range and battery life, and is one of the crucial components of the ADR mechanism.

 - Effective Radiated Power